Geography of Georgia (U.S. state): Physical geography

-Geologic History
+Geologic history

 The oldest known rocks found in Georgia are from the Precambrian Proterozoic Era and are about 1 to 1.34 billion years old.
 They are found in the Piedmont Plateau and Blue Ridge mountain regions.
 Approximately 1 billion years ago a metamorphic change occurred during an event called the Grenville Orogeny and caused the rocks, which were originally sediment, to compress into a form of rock called gneiss due to heat and pressure.
 Around 630 million years ago the Grenville mountains began to erode carrying sediments from streams to the sea.
 The gneiss formed from these sediments created the marble, metaconglomerate, phyllite, quartzite, schist, and slate found in the Blue Ridge and Piedmont areas.

 Three separate orogeny events impacted the eastern portion of North America during the Paleozoic.
 From these orogeny came folding, faulting, and igneous intrusions in the Piedmont, the Blue Ridge, the Valley and Ridge and the Appalachian Plateau.

-Georgia Mountains Region
+Georgia mountains

-The Georgia Mountains Region are part of the Blue Ridge Mountains and begin in the northeast corner of Georgia.
+The Georgia mountains region are part of the Blue Ridge Mountains and begin in the northeast corner of Georgia.
 Brasstown Bald, the highest mountain in Georgia at 4,784 ft above mean sea level, is part of the chain and sits in an area known as Wolfpen Ridge.
 Other mountains in Georgia include Rabun Bald, Arabia Mountain, Big Bald Mountain, Black Mountain, and Blood Mountain.

 Stone Mountain, located in Stone Mountain, Georgia is a well-known mountain that has an elevation of 1,683 ft amsl from its summit and 825 ft above the surrounding plateau.
 The mountain is known for its geology and also for its enormous bas-relief depicting three Confederate leaders: Jefferson Davis, Robert E. Lee and Thomas J. "Stonewall" Jackson.
 The bas-relief is the largest in the world.

 Rivers and lakes

 Several major rivers run through the state of Georgia.
-Some of them are the Flint River, Towaliga River, Ocmulgee River, Etowah River, Altamaha River, Savannah River, the Suwannee River.
+Some of them are the Flint River, Towaliga River, Ocmulgee River, Etowah River, Altamaha River, Savannah River, and the Suwannee River.
 The Chattahoochee River is Georgia's longest, at 436 mi.
 The river begins in the Blue Ridge Mountains just below Brasstown Bald and ends at Lake Seminole in the southwesternmost corner of Georgia where it creates a boundary between Alabama and Florida.

 Lake Lanier is the largest lake in Georgia followed by Lake Oconee as the second largest.
 Lake Lanier is 26 mi long and covers approximately 47 mi of riverbed Lake Oconee is 20 mi long and about a mile wide.
 Other lakes in the state include Lake Acworth, Lake Allatoona, Lake Blackshear, Jackson Lake (Georgia), West Point Lake, High Falls, Lake Seminole, Lake Chatuge and Walter F. George Lake.